-- Minimise potential impacts of construction on Wallum Sedgefrog. - Conservation corridors provide suitable movement corridors and breeding habitat to maintain Wallum Sedgefrog populations. - Provision of frog buffers between retained and recreated frog habitat provides suitable separation between frog conservation and developed areas. - Frog breeding ponds are designed to address success criteria identified in Table 6.2a. - Roadway crossing structures and fencing that are contributing to movement corridors are completed prior to major earthworks for the relevant stage.
+- Provision of frog buffers between retained and recreated frog habitat provides suitable separation between frog conservation and developed areas. - Frog breeding ponds are designed to address success criteria identified in Table 6.2a. - Roadway crossing structures and fencing that are contributing to movement corridors are completed prior to major earthworks for the relevant stage.